How To Plan a Mulitchannel Fundraising Campaign

 Keep sending reminders throughout December.
 It’s tricky because you want to get your messages across without being annoying.
 This is another reason why you should only send reminders to people who haven’t donated yet.

 Be sure to keep up with your donor communication (newsletter and other updates).
-You don’t want the only messages your donors receive to be fundraising appeals.
+Remember, you don’t want the only messages your donors receive to be fundraising appeals.
 December is also a great time to show some appreciation and send holiday greetings.

 Even though you’re trying to raise money, don’t forget about building relationships, too.
 That’s just as important.